-One example we could use that causes foundation issues is water damage in a basement.
+One example we could use that causes foundation issues is water damage from corroded sewer pipes.
 Over time this can lead to foundation posts that have started to rot.
 Or you may have severe bowing in your concrete floor due to large tree roots that have started disturbing your foundation.
 Another example would be if you developed a crack in a poured concrete wall caused by shifting in the ground.

 These may be examples of bad foundations, however they truly have very little in common with each other.
 Each one of these examples will have different repair costs and affect the value of your home differently.

 You might ask yourself what all of this will mean to you if you are thinking in terms of selling your home, now or in the future.
 Should you repair the foundation if you are thinking of selling your home immediately?
 Maybe you should lower the price of your home instead?

 The first thing you need to do is call in a professional and get a price estimate.
 This way you will know how much the foundation is going to cost for repairs.
 You can make an informed decision once you know the cost of the repair.
 There are two options available to you.

 1. According to Home Advisor, most foundation repairs will cost between $1700 and $5900 to repair.
 You can choose to have the repairs done before you put your home on the market.
 You will be spending time and effort, as well as money, should you choose this route.